ejw-data/proj-key-inventory/notes.md

 ### Tasks
 1. Improve interface
     *  !
+Update message that says "Exact Match" after submitting order basket - it should say whether this is an existing request, not found, order sent to approver and/or key needs returned.
+Exact Match is only used for intitial troubleshooting.
+    *  !
 When adding room also add room assignment
     *  !
 When adding building also add building manager
     *  !
 Make sure form options are all formatted the same on input